rathgar/wordpress-heroku/wp-content/plugins/social-icons-widget-by-wpzoom/readme.txt

 8. Widget Settings

 == Changelog ==

+= 4.1.2 =
+* Bug fix when font preloading is enabled.

+= 4.1.1 =
+* New icons: Komoot, Gab, KKBox, Etsy, CastBox, Pocketcasts

 = 4.1.0 =
 * New options on the settings page to disable individual icon sets